• Home

 Targeting

-• If the dog does not orientate towards the target try using a food lure by placing it between your fingers.
+• If the dog does not orient towards the target, try using a food lure by placing it between ot behind your fingers.
 Phase out the lure as soon as the dog understands the behaviour.

 Check out the videos below to learn more about training the behaviour from trainers around the world.